PBarmby/m83_clustering/results/README.txt

 For each .txt file, band1 & band2 are colour 1, band3 & band4 are colour2.

 DIRECTORIES
-results/.txt files and figures:
-- various results plots that will be moved to each colour directory (fractional size, score relationships, parameter relationships)
-- final_col_statistics.txt: colour statistics for all colours determined during the week of July 15th (subject to change as a "final" usually does)

 results/band_positions:
 - plots of the xy coordinates of various cuts in the data set